Combustion-is-fun/Combustion-is-fun.github.io/InterestingBytes/articles/online_privacy.md

 # Digital Privacy

-In this article
+In this article, we will discuss some steps on the software and hardware front to protect your online activities.
+It is important to note that you will never reach 100% digital security or privacy and that most compromises to such will come from **you**!
 For more information, an invaluable resource is the YouTube channel [All Things Secured](https://www.youtube.com/@AllThingsSecured).
-It is important to note that you will never reach 100% digital security or privacy and that most compromises to such will come from **you**!
 ## Software
 You will soon realise that I am a fan of ProtonAG and the software they develop as well as Signal and the browsers I use.
 ### Messager Apps